Umar Sadiq: Almería

 On 5 October 2020, Sadiq joined Spanish Segunda División side UD Almería on a five-year contract.

 Real Sociedad

 On 1 September 2022, Sadiq signed a contract with Real Sociedad until the end of the 2027–28 season.
 Only two days later Sadiq scored first goal on his debut in a 1–1 home draw against Atlético Madrid.
+On 8 September, Sadiq played 46 minutes at Old Trafford in a 0–1 victory over Manchester United.
+Three days later, during Real Sociedad's La Liga fixture against Getafe, Sadiq suffered an Anterior cruciate ligament injury and was later ruled out of the season after undergoing surgery.

+At the start of the 2023–24 La Liga campaign, Sadiq returned to the pitch as Real Sociedad held Girona to a 1–1 draw.
+The Nigerian international came on as a substitute for Mikel Oyarzabal in the 74th minute.
+Sadiq came off the bench in the 72nd minute, again replacing Oyarzabal, against Inter Milan for his UEFA Champions League debut.
+On 26 November 2023, Sadiq scored his first goal of the season in a 2–1 win over Sevilla.

+Loan to Valencia

+On 4 January 2025, Valencia announced that they had reached an agreement with Real Sociedad to sign Sadiq on loan until 30 June 2025.

 International career

 In July 2016, Sadiq was named in Nigeria's final 18-man squad for the 2016 Summer Olympics.
 He appeared in all six of his team's games and scored four goals in the process, including a brace in the third-place victory over Honduras.

-After a two successful seasons at Partizan and a move to the rising Almería, Sadiq received a call to the Nigerian national team called up for the 2022 African Cup of Nations qualifying matches against Benin and Lesotho on 27 and 30 March 2021 respectively.
+After two successful seasons at Partizan and a move to the rising Almería, Sadiq received a call-up to the Nigerian national team for the 2021 African Cup of Nations qualifying matches against Benin and Lesotho on 27 and 30 March 2021 respectively.

+On 29 December 2023, Sadiq was named in the Nigerian squad for the 2023 Africa Cup of Nations in Ivory Coast.
+However, he sustained an injury in early January 2024 and was replaced by Paul Onuachu.